MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Set-up-an-RDP-over-LAN-connected-station-in-multipoint-services.md

 5. On the client computer or thin client, start Remote Desktop Connection or an equivalent application, and enter the name or IP address of the computer running MultiPoint Services.

-## Setup a Windows 10 devices for remote management by making use of Connector Services
+## Set up a Windows 10 device for remote management by using Connector Services
-Any PC or laptop running Windows 10 can be managed remotely:
+Any PC or laptop running Windows 10 can be managed remotely as long as:
 - the Connector Services have been enabled
 - the machine has been added to managed computers on the MultiPoint server.

 On the PC running Windows 10 follow these steps to enable MultiPoint Connector:

-1. Type in the search "Turn Windows features on or off" and select the proper search result.
+1. In the search box, type "Turn Windows features on or off" and select the proper search result.

 2. In the list of features enable **MultiPoint Connector**.
 This will enable MultiPoint connector services which are needed to manage the device.